le0kar0ub1/aisb/w1d2/w1d2_instructions.md

 1. **Use mitmproxy's web interface**:
    - In the `docker-compose.yaml` file, change the command to mitmweb instead of mitmdump
    - Open http://localhost:8081 in your browser
+   - The login and password can be found in the `docker-compose.yaml` file (web_username and web_password parameters)
    - You should see all intercepted HTTPS requests
    - Click on a request to see full details including:
      - Decrypted request headers